Sunday, November 22, 2009

 "I wish they would open up early so I could throw back some cold ones before the big game," said OU football fan Kreig Kelley.
 "I will just drink me some beer at the house before we go to the game."

-The 11:30 a.m. kickoff versus Oklahoma State will be the first morning kick-off for Bedlam in Norman in over 12 years. video
+The 11:30 a.m. kickoff versus Oklahoma State will be the first morning kick-off for Bedlam in Norman in over 12 years.

 Sunday, November 15, 2009